 The Blade Max View is sold unlocked with support for most wireless networks, including Verizon.
 It's not a bad value for a handset with a 6-inch, full-HD display and a massive 4,000-mAh battery, especially if you can find the phone on sale.
-However, some odd software quirks, just average performance and frustrating design decisions ultimately hold back the Blade Max View.
+The Blade Max View is good enough to make our best cheap phone list.
+However, some odd software quirks, just average performance and frustrating design decisions hold this handset back.

 ZTE Blade Max View Specs and Price